Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Distribution Mains (Council and Water Authority Pipes)

-• Sediment and rust particles (visible as brown or orange discolouration, especially after mains work or periods of high demand)
+• Sediment and rust particles (brown/orange discolouration, especially after mains work or high demand)

-• Pipe scale and mineral deposits that break loose and enter the water flow
+• Pipe scale and mineral deposits that break loose into the flow

 • Biofilm buildup on the inner walls of older pipes